How to create a photo book or album fast

 1. Edit down your photos.

 The great thing about today’s photography climate is that it’s easy and accessible to all.
 If we see something we want to capture, we simply reach into our pockets, aim our phones, and click—and click and click and click.
-It's easy to get carried away and before we know it, our images folder is full.
+It's easy to get carried away and before we know it, our image folder is full.
 These are not all money shots.
-Try to delete at least half of the images in your camera's photos folder before you upload them.
-Sometimes we have to be ruthless in our culling.
+Try to delete at least half of the images in your photo folder before you upload them to our Design Studio.
+Sometimes we have to be ruthless in our culling, but it's worth it in the long run.

-Our Design Studio has a function that we refer to as "image slicing".
-Upload your images, use the image sorting options, click 'Done' and then see your images appear at the bottom of your book.
-Next click to the right of any number of images in the strip at the bottom of your book, to assign them to a spread.
-You can add one to twelve images per page in most MILK formats.
+For those who prefer to create from scratch, our Design Studio has a function called "image slicing".
+This is available only when you're creating in Page Divider Mode on desktop.
+After uploading your images, choose to create using Page Divider Mode.
+Your images will appear at the bottom of the screen, in your "timeline".
+Hover your mouse between any two images in your timeline to bring up the Slicing tool.
+Simply click to "slice" or divide them into spreads.
+You can add up to 24 images per spread in most MILK formats.
 From there, all that's left to do is select layouts and click to adjust the images within the frames.
 You'll be amazed how fast your book comes together when working this way.
+For more help using Page Divider Mode, watch our Design Studio tip videos.

 Finally, don't be afraid to press print.

 Pressing print can feel very final, but remember why you started the project in the first place and how great it'll feel to finally have the printed book in your hands.
-At some point you've got to banish the anxiety you're feeling due to those darn perfectionist tendencies and just be happy with the finished book as is.
-Also, MILK offers reprints at 50% off RRP if you notice any spelling errors in your book within ten days of receiving your order, so keep in mind that reprinting is always an option.
+At some point you've got to banish the anxiety you're feeling due to those darn perfectionist tendencies and commit to bringing your photos to life.
+Also, MILK offers reprints at 50% off RRP as part of our Satisfaction Promise, so if you notice any spelling errors in your book within ten days of receiving your order, you can always reprint.